opengeospatial/CBD-Volume-13-CDB-Rules-for-Encoding-CDB-Vector-Data-using-GeoPackage/README.md

 # Standard template

-This GitHub repository contains the content for an OGC standard.
+This GitHub repository contains the content for a draft GeoPackage extension for a CDB data store.

 The repo is organized as follows: